BMO Field: Campeones Cup

+2023 CONCACAF Gold Cup

 2026 FIFA World Cup

-BMO Field is set to host several matches during the 2026 World Cup, making it one of the only two Canadian venues to host matches during the tournament.
-During the event, the stadium will be temporarily renamed to "Toronto Stadium" in accordance with FIFA's policy on corporate sponsored names.
+BMO Field is set to host several matches during the 2026 FIFA World Cup, making it one of the only two Canadian venues to host matches during the tournament.
+During the event, the stadium will be temporarily renamed to "Toronto Stadium" in accordance with FIFA's policy on corporate-sponsored names.
+The field will be supplemented by 17,756 temporary seats to bring its capacity to 45,736 for the event, to satisfy a FIFA requirement.
+On February 4, 2024, it was revealed that the stadium would host the opening match for Canada on June 12, 2026.
+In total, the stadium will host six matches, five in the group stage and one in the knockout rounds.

+List of 2026 FIFA World Cup matches

 Notable friendlies

 BMO Field has hosted a number of friendly soccer matches.

 Canadian football

-With the Argonauts moving to the renovated BMO Field beginning with the 2016 season, the team was awarded on October 1, 2015 the right to host the 104th Grey Cup at the stadium on November 27, 2016.
+With the Argonauts moving to the renovated BMO Field beginning with the 2016 CFL season, the team was awarded on October 1, 2015, the right to host the 104th Grey Cup at the stadium on November 27, 2016.
 On June 11, 2016, the Argonauts played their first game at the stadium, a preseason (exhibition) game; the Argos defeated the Hamilton Tiger-Cats 25–16.
 On June 23, the Argos played their first regular season game at BMO Field; the Ti-Cats defeated the Argos 42–20.

 Due to the position of the stands, each end zone is only 18 yards deep rather than the standard 20 in Canadian football.